Vulnerability Assessment Reporting: The Complete Guide for Beginners

 However, that’s rarely the case, as the world doesn’t stand still.
 Even if you’ve been relentlessly fixing your flaws for weeks, you can wake up tomorrow only to discover that more critical vulnerabilities were found.
 Wouldn’t it be great if you can still evidence to your management that you’ve been keeping your cyber flaws at bay, even if you’re in red now?

 At Intruder, we use a cyber hygiene score which enables you to track the progress of your vulnerability management efforts over time, proving that your security issues are being continuously resolved in good time.
+Below, you can see our vulnerability report example.

 Vulnerability assessment reports vs penetration testing reports